OpenVidu/openvidu.io-docs/docs/demos/openvidu-getaroom.md

 # openvidu-getaroom
 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-getaroom" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-This demo allows users to connect to a room and share the link with others, so they can connect to it straight away just by visiting that link.
+OpenVidu-Getaroom demo, <strong>built with Vanilla JS, </strong> allows users to connect to a room and share the link with others, so they can connect to it straight away just by visiting that link.
 It is a frontend-only application and it makes use of OpenVidu the same way [openvidu-insecure-js](/tutorials/openvidu-insecure-js/) does.

 <p align="center">
   <img  class="img-responsive" src="/img/tutorials/openvidu-getaroom.png">